nantunes/pentaho-viz-sandbox/docs/platform/configuration.md

-_Ad hoc_ configuration rules can be added to the system, by system administrators, by placing these in the **global configuration file** — a configuration file, conveniently, registered for you.
+_Ad hoc_ configuration rules can be added to the system, by system administrators, by placing these in the **global configuration file** — a configuration file conveniently registered for you.

-The file is located within the Apache Karaf folder, at: `config/web-client/config.js`.
+The file is located within the Apache Karaf folder at: `config/web-client/config.js`.
-Depending on the server, the Karaf folder is located at:
+Depending on the product, the Karaf folder is located at:
-- on PDI: `data-integration/system/karaf/`.
+- Spoon PDI client: `data-integration/system/karaf/`.
-- on Pentaho Server: `pentaho-server/pentaho-solutions/system/karaf/`.
+- Pentaho Server: `pentaho-server/pentaho-solutions/system/karaf/`.

-Editing and saving the file causes the system to refresh its configuration, without the need to restart the server.
+Editing and saving the file causes the system to refresh its configuration, without the need to restart the software.

 The configuration file is shipped with a small set of illustrative (but commented-out) rules.